hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 above paragraph.
 This timeout value is important when there is a failure resulted by either of the following causes:

 * Member throws an exception.
-* Connection between the client and member is closed.
+* The connection between the client and member is closed.
 * Client’s heartbeat requests are timed out.

 When a connection problem occurs, an operation is retried if it is certain that it has not run on the member yet or if it is